-- Allstate: Offers the largest volume of discounts (11), and a library of unmatched resources.
-It’s a great option for first-time home buyers looking to educate themselves with Allstate’s articles, infographics, and interactive tools that assess your regions risks and common claims.
+Allstate offers the largest volume of discounts (11), and a library of unmatched resources.
+It’s a great option for first-time home buyers looking to educate themselves, with articles, infographics, and interactive tools that assess your regions risks and common claims.

 Like GEICO, Progressive partners with other companies to underwrite their homeowners insurance.
 Options for discounts and coverage will vary by state as a result.
 They’ve earned an average customer service reputation and offer unique coverage that extends to watercrafts.